-This is my work website.
-I post studies, presentations, analyses, and reference material on this site.
-If you are looking for the Marie Maxey Foundation website, you can find it here.
+This is my work website for studies, presentations, analyses, and reference material.
+The Marie Maxey Foundation website is here.

 US Communities Have a Stake in What Happens in the Northern Triangle: Here's Why

 Using the data from the Office of Refugee Resettlement, the following table was created showing to which counties and cities, UACs have been sent during FY 2014 - FY2017.
 Multiplying the cost per student for those localities by the number of UACs gives a rough estimate of education costs.
 Using the actual cost per student (characterized as "low") indicated that over $250,000,000 in additional education costs were incurred by these US communities each year.

 The graph below illustrates the change in ethnic diversity of students in Fairfax County, Viriginia school system.
 This points to a rapidly growing Hispanic population.
 Education costs are increasing and the county faces hard choices in either cutting services or increasing taxes.

 A presentation I made to the Elliot School of International Affairs at George Washington University highlighted the potential generational strife that could be encountered as different tax strategies are proposed to cover funding shortfalls for education.
 Fairfax County proposed a tax on meals that would disproportionately impact younger citizens while an increase in real estate taxes would hit the retired citizens on fixed incomes who have already seen their home's value increase causing a greater tax burden for them.
 See my presentation at GWU Foreign Affairs Budget & Central America.

 Note: The cost of Honduran education per child was calculated by dividing the Honduran education budget by the number of children in public schools in Honduras.
 The 2017 budget was approved at $1.1 billion and there were 1.7 million students in public schools for a per student cost of $647.